etaler/Etaler/docs/source/index.rst

 Etaker requires a modern C++ compiler supporting C++17.
 The following C++ compilers are supported

 * On Windows, Visual C++2019 or better
-* On *nix systems, GCC 8.2 or a recent version of clang
+* On Unix systems, GCC 8.2 or a recent version of clang

 Licensing
 ==================================